Understanding the rules governing tax in relation to divorce will help you make the best decision during your divorce process.

 The new “Tax Cuts and Jobs Act” eliminates the alimony payment deduction for divorces finalized after December 31, 2018.
 How will that impact divorcing spouses?

-The GOP’s new “Tax Cuts and Jobs Act” has some good news and some bad news for separated or divorced individuals.
-Here’s how it could affect you – for better or for worse.
+The GOP’s new U.S. tax law for families “Tax Cuts and Jobs Act” has some good and bad changes for that could affect separated or divorced individuals.

 If a stay-at-home spouse signed joint tax returns during the marriage and it turned out the moneyed spouse was under reporting income or making fraudulent claims, can the innocent spouse be protected from prosecution?